 Recording Reverb to “Tape”

 The drawbacks are many, however, as this requires a lot of trust in one’s own ability to gauge the right amount of reverb for the application.
 Our brains interpret reverb in headphones much differently than speakers, making it difficult to anticipate what the listener hears without using a reference playback system.
 Moreover, capturing sound on location often limits isolation between multiple instruments in the same space, for example, and might not always be practical.
 Lastly, reverb captured in the mic may not offer flexibility in postproduction unless the reverberant “ambient” mics are captured separately and can be re-mixed later.
 For highly nuanced and specialty audio recordings, it makes sense to capture natural acoustics live into the microphone.
-For high volume audio productions, however, we recommend recording dry and adding reverb digitally.
+For high volume audio productions, however, we recommend recording a dry sound, and adding reverb digitally.

 Use reverb judiciously, as too much can sound distracting or unskillful.
-A poorly-mixed, reverb-heavy sound can be terribly off-putting and turn off your audience in a heartbeat.
+A poorly-mixed, reverb-heavy sound can be terribly distracting and turn off your audience in a heartbeat.
 For vocals, reverb often subtracts from the clarity and intelligibility that makes a diction clear and easy to understand.
 Even worse, reverb might sound more pronounced on some listening devices than others, with headphones tending to make reverb sound more pronounced than speaker systems.
-For this reason, make it a point to reference your audio different playback systems whenever you can.
+For this reason, make it a point to reference your audio different playback systems whenever possible.

 Some distribution media like broadcast television and radio can make reverb sound more pronounced as well.
-Broadcast stations typically add dynamic range compression to even out the differences between the loudest and quietest parts of the audio feed, and it’s likely that web streaming sites like YouTube and Periscope do the same.
+Broadcast stations typically add dynamic range compression to even out the differences between the loudest and quietest parts of the audio signal, and it’s likely that web streaming sites like YouTube do the same.
 Ideally, you could monitor the signal through your distribution media’s effects, but this isn’t always an option.